lambdaclass/afk_gacha_game/README.md

 ### Unity Setup

 - In Unity Hub, click on the add project button and select the `client` folder.
-- Choose the correct editor version and download the [Top Down Engine](https://assetstore.unity.com/packages/templates/systems/topdown-engine-89636) by [More Mountains](https://moremountains.com).
-Include it in the `Assets/ThirdParty` folder after purchasing the license.
 - To test the game, select the scene in `Assets/Scenes/Overworld` and run it by clicking the play button.

 ## Suggested Development Environment